 She has worked across the industry including AMD, Ascom Hasler, Swisscom, Cisco and has been active in the start-up community.

 Additionally, Monique is President and Co-Founder of the Humanized Internet a Swiss based non-profit with a focus on digital identity and ethics in technology.

-Monique is also President of the VETRI Foundation based in Zürich, Switzerland.
+Monique also served as President of the VETRI Foundation based in Zürich, Switzerland.